-The reason for not meeting the benchmark in the 2016/17 financial year is the delay in receiving the Te Awahou Nieuwe Stroom grant but also a combination of unbudgeted spending on professional services for growth strategy work and a reduction of accounts payable.
+The reason for not meeting the benchmark in the 2015/16 financial year is largely due to the delay in the Te Awahou Nieuwe Stroom building project where the grants are dependent on building progressing in order for the cash to be released.
+In the 2016/17 financial year it is again the delay in receiving the Te Awahou Nieuwe Stroom grant but also a combination of unbudgeted spending on professional services for growth strategy work and a reduction of accounts payable.
 In the 2017/18 financial year the budget included contributions from the Te Awahou Nieuwe Stroom partners, however since these contributions were for assets they own, this amount should not have been budgeted.
-In the 2018/19 financial year the benchmark was not met due to a combination of less revenue and more expenditure than budget.
-Revenue from Waka Kotahi/NZTA was less than budgeted as a result of lower capital expenditure.
+In the 2018/19 financial year the benchmark wasn't met due to a combination of less revenue and more expenditure than budget.
+Revenue from NZTA was less than budgeted as a result of lower capital expenditure.
 The increase in expenditure is outlined in explanation of variances in the comprehensive revenue and expense statement.

+Accounting Policies

-Accounting Policies REPORTING ENTITY
+REPORTING ENTITY